 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure sotalol is working properly and to check for unwanted effects .
+It is very important that your doctor check your progress at regular visits to make sure sotalol is working properly.
+Blood, urine, and ECG tests will be needed to check for unwanted effects.

 Sotalol may cause heart failure in some patients.
-Check with your doctor right away if you are having chest pain or discomfort; dilated neck veins; extreme fatigue; irregular breathing; an irregular heartbeat; shortness of breath; swelling of the face, fingers, feet, or lower legs; weight gain; or wheezing .
+Check with your doctor right away if you are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, swelling of the face, fingers, feet, or lower legs, or weight gain.

 Make sure any doctor or dentist who treats you knows that you are using sotalol.
-You may need to stop using sotalol several days before having surgery or medical tests .
+Do not stop taking sotalol before surgery without your doctor's approval.

 - Blurred vision